MaterializeInc/materialize/doc/developer/mzbuild.md

 materialized_1  | materialized: '--workers' must be specified and greater than 0 materialized_1  | hint: As a starting point, set the number of threads to half of the number of materialized_1  | cores on your system.
-Then, further adjust based on your performance needs. materialized_1  | hint: You may also set the environment variable MZ_THREADS to the desired number materialized_1  | of threads. fancy_fancy_1 exited with code 0 fancy_materialized_1 exited with code 1
+Then, further adjust based on your performance needs. materialized_1  | hint: You may also set the environment variable MZ_WORKERS to the desired number materialized_1  | of threads. fancy_fancy_1 exited with code 0 fancy_materialized_1 exited with code 1